Land Acknowledgement Statement

 By the time Spanish explorers arrived in the southwest in the late 16th century, there were a multiplicity of Tribes in the area including a host of Pueblos, the Cheyenne, Arapaho, Apache, Shoshone, Comanche, Kiowa, and Diné (Navajo).
 The doctrine of manifest destiny, coupled with the Colorado gold rush of 1858, began a campaign of genocide and forced dispossession of Indigenous people from their lands and their cultures.
 When elimination of the Ute people failed, a campaign of forced assimilation followed.
 A series of Treaties in the 1800s dispossessed Ute people of nearly the entire landmass of what is now known as Colorado.
 Some Ute bands were forced to the Uintah Basin in what is now known as Utah, and the Moache, Capote, and Weeminuche bands were forcibly relocated to a strip of land 15 miles wide and 110 miles long south of Durango.
 When the Weenuche band refused allotment in 1895 (a tactic intended to assign individual parcels of land to individual people in an attempt to destroy the traditional collective ownership of lands), Chief Ignacio led the Weeminuche to the west, to what is now known as the Ute Mountain Ute Reservation.
 We acknowledge that Mesa Verde National Park was excised from Ute Mountain Ute lands, stolen without consent or compensation by the federal government in 1906.
 The Moache and Capote bands remained on the Southern Ute Reservation, and despite the further erosion to their homeland when European settlement was permitted on lands not allotted, they have used their sovereignty and western systems to become one of the most prosperous Tribes in America.

-Today, the only two Tribes recognized by the federal government in Colorado are the Ute Mountain Ute Tribe, headquartered in Towaoc (the Ute word for “thank you”), and the Southern Ute Tribe, headquartered in Ignacio (named for Chief Ignacio).
+Today, the three Tribes recognized by the federal government in Colorado are the Ute Mountain Ute Tribe, headquartered in Towaoc (the Ute word for “thank you”), Southern Ute Tribe, headquartered in Ignacio (named for Chief Ignacio), and the Northern Ute Tribe in Utah.
 Near Towaoc, the Ute Tribal Park allows visitation with a guide to deepen awareness of Indigenous heritage.
 In Ignacio, the Southern Ute Museum adds richness to the culture of the region.
 In addition, the Ute Museum in Montrose, adds to Colorado’s history with stories of all Ute peoples across all three federally recognized Ute Tribes.

 We acknowledge the lives and histories of these Indigenous peoples, along with those of the citizens of more than 200 Tribal Nations now living in Colorado, and we recognize the heinous injustice of European settlers who exploited and expropriated Indigenous peoples and resources.